DigitalGlobe/mltools/README.rst

 - json_tools: functions to manipulate json and geojson files.

 A ML algorithm (MLA) is a class with train and classify/detect functions.
-At the moment, the repo contains the PolygonClassifier MLA which can classify a set of polygons overlayed on a DG image.
+At the moment, the repo contains the PolygonClassifier MLA which can classify a set of polygon geometries associated with a DG image.

 An MLA is typically employed in a script which:
 - retrieves training data from Tomnod